-What if you have coverage from a State Pharmaceutical Assistance Program (SPAP)?
+What if you have Extra Help and coverage from a State Pharmaceutical Assistance Program (SPAP)?

 Many states and the U.S. Virgin Islands offer help paying for prescriptions, drug plan premiums, and/or other drug costs.
-If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), or any other program that provides coverage for Part D drugs (other than "Extra Help"), you still get the 70% discount on covered brand name drugs.
-Also, the plan pays 5% of the costs of brand drugs in the coverage gap.
-The 70% discount and the 5% paid by the plan are both applied to the price of the drug before any SPAP or other coverage.
+If you are enrolled in a State Pharmaceutical Assistance Program (SPAP), "Medicare's Extra Help" pays first.